Skip to Content

 This dog has plenty of room in a si-on-top kayak

 Sit-inside kayaks are great for smaller dogs, dogs who are nervous, or dogs who benefit from the added security of your closeness.
-My only caution would make sure that if you tip or have to exit the boat, that you and your dog can safely do so.
+My only caution would make sure that if you tip or have to exit the boat, you and your dog can safely do so.

 A sit-on-top works really well for our older dog, but our younger dog can not resist jumping in the water from a sit-on-top.
 We’ve got some training to do!